Parole records reveal Saskatchewan suspect's brutal story

 Attacked a police officer

 In 2018, Sanderson hit two men with a fork and beat another man until he passed out in a ditch.
-In June of that year, he repeatedly kicked a police officer in the face while in custody.
+In June of the same year, while in custody, he repeatedly kicked a policeman in the face.

 The documents also mention Sanderson’s childhood.
 His parents separated when he was nine years old, and he grew up in an environment “assuming physical abuse, domestic violence and instability”.